Jiddu Krishnamurti: Break with the Theosophical Society

 Following the dissolution, prominent Theosophists turned against Krishnamurti, including Leadbeater who is said to have stated, "the Coming had gone wrong."
 Krishnamurti had denounced all organised belief, the notion of gurus, and the whole teacher-follower relationship, vowing instead to work on setting people "absolutely, unconditionally free."
 There is no record of his explicitly denying he was the World Teacher; whenever he was asked to clarify his position he either asserted that the matter was irrelevant, (Note: (Krishnamurti 1972): "I think we shall have incessant wrangles over the corpse of Krishnamurti if we discuss this or that, wondering who is now speaking.
 Someone asked me: 'Do tell me if it is you speaking or someone else'.
 I said: 'I really do not know and it does not matter'."
 From the 1927 "Question and answer session" at Ommen.
 (Note: weblink in reference is not at official Krishnamurti-related or Theosophical Society website).) or gave answers that, as he stated, were "purposely vague".

-In hind-sight it can be seen that the ongoing changes in his outlook had begun before the dissolution of the Order of the Star.
+Some historical evidence suggests that the ongoing changes in Krishnamurti's outlook had begun before the dissolution of the Order of the Star.
 The subtlety of the new distinctions on the World Teacher issue was lost on many of his admirers, who were already bewildered or distraught because of the changes in Krishnamurti's outlook, vocabulary and pronouncements–among them Besant and Mary Lutyens' mother Emily, who had a very close relationship with him.
 He soon disassociated himself from the Theosophical Society and its teachings and practices, (Note: Lutyens considers the last remaining tie with Theosophy to have been severed in 1933, with the death of Besant.
 He had resigned from the Society in 1930.) yet he remained on cordial terms with some of its members and ex-members throughout his life.

 Krishnamurti resigned from the various trusts and other organisations that were affiliated with the defunct Order of the Star, including the Theosophical Society.
 He returned the money and properties donated to the Order, among them a castle in the Netherlands and 5000 acre of land, to their donors.